hfp/libxstream/samples/stencil/README.md

     OMP_PROC_BIND=spread OMP_PLACES=cores ./stencil.x -n 512

-The kernel is compiled once per combination the run may ask for, and `stencil_configure` selects between them, which is how the environment variables below keep working without a JIT:
+The kernel is compiled once per combination the run may ask for, and `stencil_configure` selects between them, which is how these environment variables keep working without a JIT:

     STENCIL_BF16S    wavefield storage limbs (1 = single BF16, 2 = two)
     STENCIL_FP16S    IEEE FP16 wavefield storage (0/1)
     STENCIL_HALO     halo padding size per axis
-    STENCIL_METHOD   operator method (needs STENCIL_CPU_COMPACT below)
+    STENCIL_METHOD   operator method (0-3)
+    STENCIL_LAYOUT   accepted when it names the layout built in STENCIL_PML      accepted when it matches the build

-Four storage formats times the two boundary treatments (clamp the gather, or read it out of the halo, which the grid decides as on the device) are built by default.
-The compact operators add the three narrower radii:
+Four storage formats times four operator radii times the two boundary treatments (clamp the gather, or read it out of the halo, which the grid decides as on the device) are 32 instances, about 260 KB of code.
+Drop the compact radii for a build of eight:

-    make OCL=0 CPUDEF="-DSTENCIL_CPU_COMPACT=1"
+    make OCL=0 CPUDEF="-DSTENCIL_CPU_COMPACT=0"

-That is 32 instances instead of 8, about 260 KB of code.
-Asking for a combination the build does not carry is an error naming the flag to rebuild with, never a silent substitution.  `STENCIL_PADDED` forces the boundary treatment and then compiles only that half.
+Asking for a combination the build does not carry is an error naming the flag to rebuild without, never a silent substitution.  `STENCIL_PADDED` forces the boundary treatment and then compiles only that half.

+The benchmark driver reaches the host build through `--exe`, which makes the CPU kernel sweepable like any device variant:

+    make OCL=0 BLDDIR=/tmp/b/obj OUTDIR=/tmp/b
+    ./stencil.py --exe /tmp/b/stencil.x --kernel bf16s --sizes 256,512

 BF16S costs about 8% against FP32 and FP16S about 3x, because the FP16
 conversion does not vectorize in the C89 mode `PEDANTIC=2` selects.
+BF16S=2 (`--kernel bf16s-split`) holds two limbs and therefore moves as many bytes as FP32: it buys precision, not bandwidth.

 ## Usage